Office Locations v

 Your employer will then report the injury or illness to the state's Workers' Compensation Board (WCB) and the company's workers' compensation insurance carrier.
 By law, injured workers are required to file Form C-3 (Employee's Claim for Compensation) with the Board within two years from the date of the accident or from the date the medical condition was discovered to cause an occupational disease.

 These deadlines are strictly enforced, and a mistake in filling out a single form can jeopardize a worker's ability to recover compensation.
-A workers’ compensation lawyer who is experienced handling workers' compensation claims can help the injured worker fill out all necessary forms and also make sure that the other parties involved are taking care of the steps that they are responsible for.
+A workers’ compensation lawyer who is experienced in handling workers' compensation claims can help the injured worker fill out all necessary forms and also make sure that the other parties involved are taking care of the steps that they are responsible for.
 An attorney can also advocate for the injured worker if there is a dispute regarding the injury or the claim.

 How much is a typical workers' compensation settlement?